Counselling

 Head Counsellor

-Donna Brown is a Counsellor and a Social worker, she is a full member of NZAC.
-Donna is passionate about equipping our rangatahi with the support, knowledge, and skills they require to be able to live their best lives.
+Donna Brown is a Counsellor and a Social worker.
+A full member of NZAC, Donna is passionate about equipping our rangatahi with the support, knowledge, and skills they require to be able to live their best lives.

 Counsellor